Hakky54/sslcontext-kickstart/README.md

         .build();
 ```

+A proof-of-concept is available here: [GitHub - Trust Me](https://github.com/Hakky54/trust-me) which demonstrates how it can be integrated in a GUI and prompting the end-user to either trust or reject the server certificate.
+It will be applied instantly and the ssl configuration will be reloaded.

 ##### Routing identity material to specific host

 It may occur that the client is sending the wrong certificate to the server when using multiple identities.
 This will